lacoco-lab/lacoco-lab.github.io/courses/brain-2024/index.markdown

 **Note: The syllabus may still change.
 You're welcome to suggest alternative topics or readings that you're interested in.**

-In each session, two students will together present two papers (in the "Readings" column) on a common topic.
+In each session, two students will typically  present two papers (in the "Readings" column) on a common topic.

 The course roughly has three parts: we will look into
 * Computer Vision and the Visual Cortex (3 sessions)